bullhornfixie/pdf-creator-next.js/README.md

 # PDF Creator on Next.JS

 This code base shows you how to:
-- Create a PDF template in HTML
+- Create a PDF template in HTML <br>
-- Convert HTML to a PDF document
+- Convert HTML to a PDF document <br>
-- Render PDF in browser and download
+- Render PDF in browser and download <br>

 ## Getting Started